cn0047/stash/ed/google.appEngine/README.md

   [and here](https://monosnap.com/file/Y66Cckm0pmQlG6GLEwoMxg684ig4RN)
 * `(gcloud.app.instances.ssh)` Standard instances do not support this operation.
 * No opportunity to debug gae-go.
+* ERROR: (gcloud.app.deploy) INVALID_ARGUMENT: Your app may not have more than 15 versions.
+But recently was 20.

 Also, although goroutines and channels are present, when a Go app runs on App Engine only one thread is run in a given instance.